DevExpress/devextreme-angular-template/README.md

 ### Create a Custom Theme

-Use DevExtreme Theme Builder to create a custom theme based on predefined themes.
-For this, import src\themes\metadata.base.json or src\themes\metadata.additional.json to Theme Builder, modify the theme and export the result to the initial file.
+Use the DevExtreme Theme Builder to create a custom theme based on predefined themes.
+For this, import src\themes\metadata.base.json or src\themes\metadata.additional.json to the [Theme Builder](https://js.devexpress.com/Documentation/Guide/Themes/Theme_Builder/), modify the theme and export the result to the initial file.

 Run `npx devextreme build` to rebuild themes.

-### Apply the Additional Theme to A Custom Element
+### Apply the Additional Theme to a Custom Element

 Add the `dx-swatch-additional` class to a DOM node to apply the additional theme to this node.